Historical Performance PracticeThe study

 The entrance exam consists of three parts.

-• The theoretical exam will be taken online by one of the theory teachers and will take place in February or March.
+• If you live in the Netherlands, the theoretical exam will take place at the location of the Utrechts Conservatorium.
+If you live outside the Netherlands, your theoretical exam will take place online.
 The exam will take approximately 30 minutes.
 It consists of a general music theory test and a listening comprehension test.

 Entrance Requirements (pdf)